 Pure Storage snapshots are instantaneous and do not depend on the capacity of the volume.
 Therefore, the entire process of an SAP HANA system copy refresh is accelerated.
 This saves SAP Basis consultants a great deal of time – so they can immediately start working on pre-refresh and post-refresh activities for the SAP application.
 Another great advantage that system copy offers is that the SAP HANA source system does not go offline.

-- Prepare the source SAP HANA database: This creates an internal snapshot of the source SAP HANA database, which can take a few minutes as it depends on the change rate between SAP HANA savepoints.
+- Prepare the source HANA database: This creates an internal snapshot of the source SAP HANA database, which can take a few minutes as it depends on the change rate between SAP HANA savepoints.

 - Take the storage snapshots of the SAP HANA data area.
 Apply this snapshot to the target SAP HANA data area.